jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     npx create-react-app <name of app> --use-npm
     ```

-    npx gives us the latest version. `--use-npm` just means to use npm instead of yarn or some other package manager
+    npx gives us the latest version. `--use-npm` just means to use npm instead of yarn or some other package manager<br /><br />

-8.  **Construct a custom 'create-react-app' template and use it to start a new application**<br/>
+8.  **Construct a custom 'create-react-app' template and use it to start a new application**
     We have a special App Academy template which we create by using:

     ```js
     npx create-react-app --template @appacademy/react-v17 --use-npm
     ```

-9.  **Pass props into a React component**<br/>
+9.  **Pass props into a React component**
     `props` is an object that gets passed down from the parent component to the child component.
 The values can be of any data structure including a function (which is an object)

     ```js